Jlai11-Uofr/CSC254Project2/README.md

 no ast cuz error

-if we encounter a lexical error, we will see something a lexical error message.
+if we encounter a lexical error, we will see something an error message telling us where our error is.